markhicken/speech-to-images/readme.md

 # Speech To Images Streamer #

 This is a node server/app that allows you to stream speech into images.
-It was an experiment to help visual long talks.
+It was an experiment to help visualize long talks.

 Words are checked against the dictionary.com API for type (noun, verb, adjective, etc).
 Images are loaded from the flickr API.